ibexa/documentation-developer/docs/search/activity_log_search_reference/object_name_criterion.md

 ## Arguments

-- `query` - The string searched for.
+- `query` - string representing the object name
-- `operator` - How to compare the string to the log entry object names.
+- `operator` - constant representing how to compare log names with the query
     - `ObjectNameCriterion::OPERATOR_CONTAINS`
     - `ObjectNameCriterion::OPERATOR_STARTS_WITH`
     - `ObjectNameCriterion::OPERATOR_ENDS_WITH`